eewu2024/eewu.github.io/README.md

 **In Short:** Yes, we use artificial intelligence technologies for processing user-uploaded images.

-We integrate the **AI Portrait model API** provided by the **Replicated platform** to enable AI-based functionalities in our Services.
+We integrate the **AI model API** provided by the **Replicated platform** to enable AI-based functionalities in our Services.
 These technologies are designed to process user-uploaded facial images and apply outfit changes in real-time.
 The terms in this Privacy Notice govern your use of these AI Products within our Services.

 #### Use of AI Technologies
 - **Data Collected:** The app processes only the facial images voluntarily uploaded by users.
 No additional biometric data is collected.